thomasyu888/synpy-sdk-client/docs/ChallengeServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.ChallengeServicesApi(api_client)
+    api_instance = challenge_services_api.ChallengeServicesApi(api_client)
-    challenge_id = 56 # int | The ID of the challenge.
+    challenge_id = 1 # int | The ID of the challenge.
     affiliated = True # bool | If affiliated=true, return just participants affiliated with some registered Team.
 If false, return those not affiliated with any registered Team.
-If omitted return all participants.  (optional) limit = 10 # int | Maximum number of results returned (optional) (default to 10) offset = 0 # int | Index of the first result that must be returned (optional) (default to 0)
+If omitted return all participants.  (optional) limit = 10 # int | Maximum number of results returned (optional) if omitted the server will use the default value of 10 offset = 0 # int | Index of the first result that must be returned (optional) if omitted the server will use the default value of 0

+    # example passing only required values which don't have defaults set
     try:
         # List the participants registered for a Challenge.
+        api_response = api_instance.list_participants_in_challenge(challenge_id)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling ChallengeServicesApi->list_participants_in_challenge: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # List the participants registered for a Challenge.
         api_response = api_instance.list_participants_in_challenge(challenge_id, affiliated=affiliated, limit=limit, offset=offset)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling ChallengeServicesApi->list_participants_in_challenge: %s\n" % e)
 ```